redhat-scholars/istio-tutorial/readme.md

 Note: on your first launch of the OpenShift console via minishift, you will like receive a warning with "Your connection is not private", it depends on your browser type and settings.
 Simply select "Proceed to 192.168.99.100 (unsafe)" to bypass the warning.

+For minishift, with the admin-user addon, the user is "admin" and the password is "admin"

 ## Deploy customer

 Make sure you have are logged in